Key considerations for enhanced risk reporting

 While requests for more detail can be as simple as board members asking on-the-spot questions, some directors could request a deeper dive.

-Aside from providing more detail on a specific risk issue, a deep dive can also help directors to understand how different risks intersect.
-This provides a more holistic view of the organisation’s risk exposure.
+Aside from providing more detail on a specific risk issue, a deep dive can also help directors to understand how different risks intersect with one another.
+This provides a more holistic view of the organisation’s level of risk exposure.